lintool/Cassovary-vs-GraphJet/README.md

 Note that the performance benchmark by default expects the edge list to be space delimited.
 The LiveJournal data is tab separated, which is why we use the `-separator=9` option (tab is decimal 9).

+See also McSherry et al.'s ["Scalability!
+But at what COST?"](https://www.usenix.org/conference/hotos15/workshop-program/presentation/mcsherry) paper and [associated code on GitHub](https://github.com/frankmcsherry/COST).